What Dr. DeFronzo Actually Gets Right (and Where He Hedges)

 DeFronzo touches on something that gets ignored in purely scientific discussions: cost.
 At roughly $1,000 per month without insurance coverage, these drugs are out of reach for most of the people who need them most.
 The populations with the highest rates of obesity and diabetes tend to have the least access to expensive branded medications.

 Generic semaglutide and compounded versions are starting to appear, which could change the equation.
-But the FDA has taken a hard line on compounding pharmacies, and the legal landscape is shifting.
+But the FDA has taken a hard line on compounding pharmacies, and the legal space is shifting.
 DeFronzo does not predict where this lands, but the tension between pharmaceutical profits and public health access is obvious.

 If you are paying out of pocket, the math needs to make sense for your situation.
 A $12,000 annual drug cost only pencils out if you are getting meaningful health benefits that you cannot achieve through other means.
 For someone with a BMI of 40 and type 2 diabetes, that is an easy case.
 For someone with a BMI of 28 who wants to lose 15 pounds, it is a harder sell.